Vrrl/Nork-Town-Cars/README.md

 - [PyTest](https://pytest.org/) - Test Tools

 ## Extra Todo's:
+Things that will make the project better in my opnion, but it's not necessary

+- [ ] Segregate supertokens from flask by applying directly in usecases
 - [ ] System diagrams
 - [ ] Car Owner & Car edit/delete usecases
 - [ ] Flask Framework tests (idk if Flask has an test SDK as FastAPI has)